Beginner โฑ 120 min ๐Ÿ“‹ 12 Steps

 About This Lab

 Microsoft Defender for Identity (MDI) is a cloud-based security solution that leverages on-premises Active Directory signals to detect advanced threats, compromised identities, and malicious insider actions.
-MDI sensors run directly on domain controllers, capturing authentication traffic (Kerberos, NTLM), LDAP queries, DNS lookups, and directory replication events in real time. no port mirroring required.
-The sensor analyzes traffic to build behavioral profiles for every user, device, and service account, enabling detection of anomalous activities such as credential theft, lateral movement, and privilege escalation.
-This lab walks you through a complete enterprise deployment: verifying prerequisites, creating gMSA accounts, installing sensors, validating entity discovery, and establishing health monitoring.
+MDI sensors run directly on domain controllers and other identity-role servers โ€” capturing authentication traffic (Kerberos, NTLM), LDAP queries, DNS lookups, and directory replication events in real time.
+No port mirroring required.
+Sensors are supported on domain controllers, AD FS federation servers, AD CS certification authority servers, and Microsoft Entra Connect servers.
+Two sensor versions exist: v3.x (preferred for Windows Server 2019+ DCs already running Defender for Endpoint โ€” portal-activated, uses local system account) and v2.x (classic installer for older DCs and all non-DC identity servers).
+This lab walks you through a complete enterprise deployment across all supported server types, including proxy configuration, gMSA setup, automated bulk deployment, and health monitoring.

 ๐Ÿข Enterprise Use Case